Skip to content

 Tips for diabetics:

-• Best timing: mid-morning or afternoon, not on empty stomach
+• Best timing: post-meal as dessert replacement, not on empty stomach

 • Monitor blood sugar 2 hours after eating

-How many calories are in a Medjool date?
+How many calories are in one Medjool date?

 How many Medjool dates should I eat per day?